-Now that you’ve graduated into your next life stage, you’ll want to know about cost-of-living adjustments, taxes, and how to stay in touch with TRA while you pursue those retirement dreams.
+Now that you’ve graduated into your next life stage, you’ll want to know about post-retirement adjustments, taxes, and how to stay in touch with TRA while you pursue those retirement dreams.

 Are you a new retiree?

 Retirement application forms and supporting documents are accepted by our office up to 180 days in advance of your termination of teaching service date.
 If you and your employer provide us with the required retirement forms and supporting information on a timely basis, you should receive your first retirement check within 30 to 60 days of your effective date of retirement.

 Due to the large number of educators who retire at the end of the school year, the processing of summer retirement applications may take longer.
 If your effective date of retirement is in June or July, you can expect to receive your first retirement check during the first week of July, August or September depending upon the timely receipt of your required documents.

 The first check includes retirement benefits retroactive to your effective date of retirement.
 For example, if your effective date of retirement is June 16 and your first check is issued during the first week of September, it will include payment for three and a half months of benefits.
 Subsequent monthly checks are issued during the first week of each month.

 Retirement annuity payments can be electronically deposited in any financial institution.
 Electronic direct deposit is convenient and provides protection against theft and the uncertainties of postal delivery.
 It also ensures safe, accurate and timely direct deposit of payments to your account on the first banking day of the month.
 Direct deposit may be made to an individual account or a joint account.

 You can make your direct deposit designation any time by logging in to your myTRA account or by requesting the form from TRA via email, chat, or phone.